vuestorefront/vue-storefront/packages/core/cli/README.md

 ## How to generate and publish your template of integration?

-If you want to generate template of your integration for VSF Next, you need to follow those steps:
+If you want to generate a template of your integration for VSF Next, you need to follow those steps:
 1. Install VSF cli globally (`yarn global add @vue-storefront/cli`)
-2. In your terminal open folder with your integration (e.g [commercetools](https://github.com/vuestorefront/vue-storefront/tree/next/packages/commercetools))
+2. In your terminal open the folder with your integration (e.g [commercetools](https://github.com/vuestorefront/vue-storefront/tree/next/packages/commercetools))
 3. Execute command `vsf generate-template <your-template-name> <path-to-your-theme-folder>` (e.g.: `vsf generate-template commercetools ./theme`) - last argument(`<path-to-your-theme-folder>`) by default points to current directory.
-4. Script should generate folder with name which you provide in previous step and contain your template integration files.
+4. The script should generate a folder with the name which you provide in the previous step and contain your template integration files.
-5. Create new Github repository for your generated template.
+5. Create a new Github repository for your generated template.
 6. Push your generated files into this repository.